Jack Marin

 John Warren Marin (/ˈmɛərɪn/ MAIR-in; born October 12, 1944) is an American former professional basketball player.

-A 6 ft 7 in (2.01 m) small forward from Duke University, Marin was named to the 1967 NBA All-Rookie Team and spent 11 seasons in the National Basketball Association (1966–1977), playing for the Baltimore Bullets, Houston Rockets, Buffalo Braves and Chicago Bulls.
-The left-handed Marin was a two-time All-Star and scored 12,541 points in his career.
+A 6 ft 7 in (2.01 m) small forward from Duke University, Marin was named to the 1967 NBA All-Rookie Team and spent 11 seasons in the National Basketball Association (1966–1977), playing for the Baltimore Bullets, Houston Rockets, Buffalo Braves, and Chicago Bulls.
+The left-handed Marin was a two-time NBA All-Star and scored 12,541 points in his career.
 He led the NBA in free throw percentage during the 1971–72 NBA season.

+Marin played college basketball for the Duke Blue Devils (1963 to 1966), and was a starting forward during his junior (1964–65) and senior (1965–66) seasons.
+He was a consensus second-team All-American in 1966.
+He was first-team All-Atlantic Coast Conference in 1965 and 1966.
+Marin's Duke teams went to the Final Four of the NCAA men's Division I basketball tournament in 1964 and 1966.
+He was named to the 1966 NCAA All-Tournament Team.
+Duke had a 46–9 record during Marin's two years as a starter, and the Associated Press ranked Duke No. 2 in 1966 and No. 10 in 1965.

 Early life

 Marin was born on October 12, 1944, in Sharon, Pennsylvania.
+Marin attended Farrell High School in Mercer County, Pennsylvania, and was valedictorian of his high school class at Farrell High.

-He played high school basketball at Farrell High School in Mercer County, Pennsylvania.
-As a senior in 1961–1962, he was named first-team All-State, after scoring 529 points, and led Farrell to the league title.
-In the same season, the coaches of Section 3 of the Western Pennsylvania Interscholastic Athletic League (WPIAL), along with writers, named Marin its most valuable player, and a unanimous choice as first-team all-Section 3.
-He had been selected to the second team in his junior year.
+Marin played high school basketball at Farrell.
+As a senior in 1961–1962, he was named first-team All-State, after scoring 529 points and leading Farrell to the league title.
+He had also been All-State in 1960–61.
+In 1962, the coaches of Section 3 of the Western Pennsylvania Interscholastic Athletic League (WPIAL), along with writers covering the league, named Marin the WPIAL's most valuable player.
+He was a unanimous choice as first-team All-Section 3.
+Marin had been selected to the All-Section 3 second team in his junior year.
+Marin was 6 ft 5 in (1.96 m) in high school, but played guard on a team with a 5 ft 10 in (1.78 m) center because the left-handed Marin was the only player on the team who could consistently make outside shots.

-Marin was valedictorian of his high school class at Farrell High School.